jzdunek/robot-profiler/README.md

 You can pass a list of file names a positional arguments behind the named arguments.
 The Robot Profiler will treat all files as output.xml files from the Robot Framework.
 If the last file of the given list does not have .xml as extension that file name will be used as output file name for the Robot Profiler.
-Otherwise the path and the basename of the first file name in the list will be used as the output file name with `.csv` as the new extension.
+Otherwise, the path and the basename of the first file name in the list will be used as the output file name with `.csv` as the new extension.
 The command behaves this way to keep the commandline compatible with release 1.0.0.